-The department is headed by Anthony P. Lydon, who has served as Chief of Police since March of 2016.
-Chief Lydon has served the city of Glens Falls for 15 years.
+The department is headed by G. Joseph Boisclair, who has served as Chief of Police since January of 2021.
+Chief Boisclair has served the city of Glens Falls for 20 years.

-Captain Michelle Arnold is second in command of the department and has served the city of Glens Falls for 17 years.
+Assistant Chief Jarred Smith is second in command of the department and has served the city of Glens Falls for 15 years.

-The Detective Division of the department is under the command of Detective Lieutenant Pete Casertino, who has served the city of Glens Falls for 20 years.
+The Detective Division of the department is under the command of Detective Lieutenant Seth French, who has served the city of Glens Falls for 15 years.
 The detective division consists of 3 detectives that are tasked with conducting criminal and drug investigations into offenses committed within the city of Glens Falls.

-The police department’s 2016 annual report will be posted to the site around February of 2017.
+The police department’s full 2019 annual report has been posted to the site.